masete/flask-roles-mysql/README.md

 - A database system (PostgreSQL, SQLite, or another database system of your choice)
 - An empty database named "flask_example"

-I personally ran it on Windows 7 with a PostgreSQL database, but you should be able to use the operating system and database system of your choice.

 Comments throughout main.py explain what's going on.